Saskatchewan proposes controversial trespass law requiring landowner permission

 Cameron said it’s unfortunate the province didn’t consult the Federation of Sovereign Indigenous Nations and decided to base the proposed changes on the survey’s results.

-He predicted the proposed legislation will create headaches because First Nation land and roads are used by non-Indigenous people.
+He predicted the proposal, if passed, will create headaches because First Nation lands and roads are used by non-Indigenous people.

 “That’s cumbersome.
 There’s a better way of doing business.”